 You might be wondering as a new content writer.
 Is length for the content all that matters?
 If it’s not only the thousands of words to get noticed by Mr. Google, what are the other components?
 What composes a long content to be liked, shared, and linked back?

-I did mini-research the other day, August 5.
-I listed ten samples for a long-tail search of ‘what should be the length of content’ at Google.
-The objective is to check how long content appears as a web page, and these are my observations regarding the components:
+In a mini-research that I did, I listed ten samples for a long-tail search of ‘what should be the length of content’ at Google.
+The objective is to check how long content appears on a web page, and these are my observations regarding the components:

 Catchy and Structured Headline

 As I have written in this post, it is necessary to craft the headline first.
 Headlines capture attention, and they make it easy to create an outline of what you have to write.